Yassine-Mhirsi/barbechli-scraper/dashboard/README.md

 # Barbechli Price Analysis Dashboard

-A dynamic web application built with Dash and Python for analyzing and visualizing e-commerce product pricing data.
+A dynamic web application built with Dash and Python for analyzing and visualizing barbechli's product pricing data.

 ## Live Demo